 Effective medications are available, but once whipworms are in the environment, infestations can be hard to contain since dogs are often re-infected from the egg-contaminated soil.
 Treatment for three months or longer may be necessary to totally eliminate the infestation.

 Good hygiene is the only way to reduce the chance of your dog contracting whipworms.
-Pick up the yard after your puppy at least weekly, and oftener is much better.
+Pick up the yard after your puppy at least weekly, and more often is much better.
 Heartworm preventatives can prevent whipworms as well as some other parasites such as fleas.